-At £975,000 (2015/16 - £3,370,000), operating cash in-flow was strong.
-The net cash flow included receipt of a Capital Grant from the Enterprise M3 LEP of £132,670 in relation to the new UCF building as well as the College's close management of liquid resources.
+At £1,544,000 (2016/17 - £975,000), operating cash in-flow was strong.
+The net cash flow resulted from the College's close management of liquid resources.

 Liquidity

 The College continues to have no borrowings and thus has been able to invest in its facilities by utilising its own cash reserves.